 With a glance at the WildAI app dashboard, coaches can see where a particular female athlete’s strengths and weaknesses are based on their physiology.

-It may be difficult for some coaches, especially male coaches, to have this kind of conversation with their female athletes.
+It can feel difficult for some coaches, especially male coaches, to have this kind of conversation with their female athletes.
 With so much training programming nowadays being online, the use of the TrainingPeaks calendar as a communication tool could be super useful.
 I use comments heavily, and it works great for both parties.
 Once an athlete indicates she started her menstrual cycle, I can chart the phases, and once I have those phases laid out on the calendar, I can plug in specific workouts to match the training load and intensity for that individual athlete.

 Early Follicular Phase

-The Early Follicular Phase begins at the start of a period when the uterine wall begins to shed its lining.
+The early follicular phase begins at the start of a period when the uterine wall begins to shed its lining.
 This phase lasts two to eight days, with the average duration being four to six days.
 This phase is characterized by the increase in the secretion of a hormone called follicle stimulation hormone (FSH) that is responsible for the formation of follicles containing maturing eggs in ovaries.

 This phase is very individual, with some women experiencing menstrual cramps due to uterus contractions trying to expel its lining while others do not experience severe cramping and can continue their training as normal.
-The sex hormone levels are low during this phase, therefore also having minimal impact on carbohydrate availability and other physiological functions.
+The sex hormone levels are low during this phase, therefore having minimal impact on carbohydrate availability and other physiological functions.

 Studies suggest that high-intensity training could be beneficial at this time and can promote lean muscle mass gain and strength development if a woman is not affected by menstrual symptoms such as severe cramping.